Experiment

 The Ricochet cryogenic detectors

-Searching for Coherent Elastic Neutrino-Nucleus Scattering (CEνNS) interactions involves detecting antineutrino-induced sub-keV nuclear recoils, which are overwhelmed by environmental backgrounds.
-To achieve this ambitious goal, the Ricochet collaboration has developed an array of 18 ultra-sensitive 42 g germanium crystals, known as the CryoCube, cooled to 15 mK.
-When an antineutrino scatters off a nucleus in the crystal, the subsequent nuclear recoil disturbs the crystal lattice, generating phonons that propagate through the detector, and ionizes the surrounding material, additionaly creating electron-hole pairs.
-Each crystal is equipped with both a phonon sensor, namely a Neutron Transmutation-Doped (NTD) germanium thermistor, and aluminum electrodes.
-This setup enables the simultaneous readout of the heat and ionization energies deposited in the crystal following any particle interaction.
-The collaboration has designed two types of electrodes: planar electrodes (PL), which cover the top and bottom surfaces, and fully interdigitated electrodes (FID), which allow for surface background rejection at the cost of a reduced fiducial volume.
-The dual readout of heat and ionization energies is the key technological feature of the Ricochet experiment.
-It uniquely enables the identification of each recoiling particle, down to the sub-keV recoil energy range, thus providing highly efficient background suppression which is critical for an accurate CEνNS measurement.
+Searching for coherent elastic neutrino-nucleus scattering (CEνNS) interactions involves detecting antineutrino-induced sub-keV nuclear recoils.
+To achieve this ambitious goal, the Ricochet collaboration has developed the CryoCube, an array of 18 ultra-sensitive 42 g germanium crystals cooled to 17 mK.
+When an antineutrino scatters off a nucleus in the crystal the subsequent nuclear recoil disturbs the crystal lattice, generating phonons and ionizing the surrounding material.
+Each crystal is equipped with both a Neutron Transmutation-Doped (NTD) germanium thermistor and aluminum electrodes, simultaneously sensing phonons and ionization following each particle interaction.
+The collaboration has designed two types of electrodes: planar electrodes (PL), which cover the top and bottom surfaces, and Fully Inter-Digitized electrodes (FID), which allow for surface background rejection at the cost of a reduced fiducial volume.
+The sinultaneous readout of heat and ionization energies is the key technological feature of the Ricochet experiment.
+It uniquely enables the identification of each recoiling particle down to the sub-keV recoil energy range, providing highly efficient background suppression which is critical for an accurate CEνNS measurement.
 Although the first science phase has already begun, the collaboration continues an intensive R&D program aimed at improving CEνNS sensitivity and expanding the experiment’s physics reach.
-These improvements include: 1) the development of the Q-array detector technology using superconducting cryogenic crystals, and 2) the addition of a second semiconductor target material, such as silicon, which has already shown promising results.
+These improvements include: 1) the development of the Q-Array detector technology using superconducting cryogenic crystals, and 2) the addition of a second semiconductor target material, such as silicon, which has already shown promising results.

 The Ricochet collaboration